-Our daily actions literally lead to kindness or killing, yet we too often rewire our brains for more of the same by default.
-Sobering as it seems, we physiologically and mentally wire and rewire our brains for or against the change we crave in our broken world.
+Our daily actions literally lead to kindness or killing, yet we too often rewire our brains for more of the same bad habits or ruts by default.
+It doesn’t have to be that way.
+Sobering as it seems, we physiologically and mentally wire and rewire our brains daily for or against the change we crave in our broken world.
 How so?

 Dr. Norman Doidge states in his book, The Brain that Changes Itself that the US literally wired an entire nation’s brain for war, for example.
 It’s also true that others propose robust peace that blasts goodwill, not bullets, whenever conflicts arise.
 What do you say?